דלג לתוכן הראשי

 Advantages of Physical Measures:

-- Ease of performance: These tests are simple to perform and do not require special knowledge or equipment.
+• Ease of execution: These tests are simple to perform and do not require special knowledge or equipment.

 Disadvantages of Physical Measures:

-- Influence of many factors: Physical measures are influenced by many factors, such as physical training, general health, and nutrition.
+• Influence of many factors: Physical measures are influenced by many factors, such as physical training, general health, and diet.

 5. Biological Markers: